Parish History

 The Start of Mass in Spanish

-Beginning in the early 1990’s, Bowling Green/Warren County experienced an influx of immigrants from Latin America countries.
+Beginning in the early 1990s, Bowling Green/Warren County experienced an influx of immigrants from Latin America countries.
 In 1994, Father Anthony Shonis began driving to Bowling Green once a month to celebrate Mass in Spanish.
 As the number of Hispanics grew, the need for weekly Mass in Spanish became evident.
 Sunday Mass in Spanish was added to the schedule in August 2005, when Father Stan Puryear assumed Father Shonis’s role.
-The number of Spanish-speaking parishioners continues to grow; a Saturday evening and Thursday evening Mass have been added, as well as prayer groups and a Director of Hispanic Ministry.
+An integral part of the Saint Joseph parish family, the number of Spanish-speaking parishioners continues to grow.
+Saint Joseph parish is proud to be the largest hispanic-speaking congregation in the Diocese of Owensboro.

 The Stone House